LaSalle County, Illinois: History

-La Salle County was founded largely by immigrants from New England.
+LaSalle County was founded largely by immigrants from New England.
 These were old stock Yankee immigrants, who were descended from the English Puritans who settled New England in the 1600s.
 The completion of the Erie Canal caused a surge in New England immigration to what was then the Northwest Territory.
 The end of the Black Hawk War led to an additional surge of immigration, once again coming almost exclusively from the six New England states as a result of overpopulation combined with land shortages in that region.
 Some of these later settlers were from upstate New York and had parents who had moved to that region from New England shortly after the Revolutionary War.
-New Englanders and New England transplants from upstate New York were the vast majority of La Salle County's inhabitants during the first several decades of its history.
-These settlers were primarily members of the Congregational Church, though due to the Second Great Awakening, many of them had converted to Methodism, and some had become Baptists before coming to what is now La Salle County.
-The Congregational Church has subsequently gone through many divisions, and some factions, including those in La Salle County, are now known as the Church of Christ and the United Church of Christ.
-As a result of this heritage, the vast majority of inhabitants in La Salle County − much like antebellum New England − were overwhelmingly in favor of the abolitionist movement during the decades leading up to the Civil War.
-When the New Englanders arrived in what is now La Salle County, there was nothing but dense virgin forest and wild prairie.
+New Englanders and New England transplants from upstate New York were the vast majority of LaSalle County's inhabitants during the first several decades of its history.
+These settlers were primarily members of the Congregational Church, though due to the Second Great Awakening, many of them had converted to Methodism, and some had become Baptists before coming to what is now LaSalle County.
+The Congregational Church has subsequently gone through many divisions, and some factions, including those in LaSalle County, are now known as the Church of Christ and the United Church of Christ.
+As a result of this heritage, the vast majority of inhabitants in LaSalle County − much like antebellum New England − were overwhelmingly in favor of the abolitionist movement during the decades leading up to the Civil War.
+When the New Englanders arrived in what is now LaSalle County, there was nothing but dense virgin forest and wild prairie.
 They laid out farms, constructed roads, erected government buildings and established post routes.
 In 1834, Norwegian immigrants settled in the northwest corner of the county.
 The construction of the Illinois & Michigan Canal brought thousands of Irish and Irish-American workers to Illinois.
 Many settled in the counties along the canal route.
 Ottawa and LaSalle County had a large Irish population due to the importance of Ottawa as a trade and industrial center on the canal.
 The election of the LaSalle County sheriff hinged on the Irish vote when a New Englander Woodruff was replaced as sheriff by William Reddick a successful Irish landowner following Woodruff's role in putting down a riot along the canal in 1837.
 Irish and German immigration to LaSalle County, especially LaSalle.
 Ottawa and Peru prior to the Civil War was such that many German immigrants joined Illinois regiments during the war.
-In the late 1880s and early 1890s, Irish and German migrants began moving into La Salle County; most of these later immigrants did not move directly from Ireland and Germany, but rather from other areas in the Midwest where they had been living, particularly the state of Ohio.
+In the late 1880s and early 1890s, Irish and German migrants began moving into LaSalle County; most of these later immigrants did not move directly from Ireland and Germany, but rather from other areas in the Midwest where they had been living, particularly the state of Ohio.
 Immigrants around the Peterstown, Troy Grove, Meriden, Mendota, and Earlville area were largely of German descent, with the Mendota area directly being the epicenter of the German community in the county.
 Norwegian population has been strong in the area around Northville, Serena, Mission, and Miller Townships in LaSalle County, along with Little Rock and Fox Townships in Kendall County, and Sandwich and Somonauk Townships in DeKalb County.
 One such family, the Borschsenius family, runs the Norway Store in the unincorporated community of Norway, in southern Mission Township, and the family has been deeply involved with businesses and the school district of nearby Serena and Sheridan.